Skip to main content Skip to search Skip to search

 Darcie Friesen Hossack is a graduate of the Humber School for Writers with roots in the Mennonite and Seventh-day Adventist communities.
 A career food writer and editor of the online WordCity Literary Journal, her short story collection, Mennonites Don’t Dance (Thistledown Press), was a runner-up for the Danuta Gleed Award, and was shortlisted for the Commonwealth Writers Prize and the Ontario Library Association’s Forest of Reading Evergreen Award for Adult Fiction.
 A resident of northern Alberta, Stillwater is her first novel.

-Excerpt: Stillwater (by Darcie Friesen Hossack)
+Excerpt: Stillwater: A Novel (by Darcie Friesen Hossack)

 Prologue